-File Description Documents Upload audited utilization statements View File Details of Expenditure, excluding salary, during the years View File Any additional information View File 4.2 - Library as a Learning Re esource 4.2.1 - Library is automated usin ng Integrated Library Management System (ILMS) Library Automation Systems are becoming integral part of academic libraries.
+File Description Documents Upload audited utilization statements No File Uploaded Details of Expenditure, excluding salary, during the years View File Any additional information No File Uploaded

+4.2 - Library as a Learning Resource

+4.2.1 - Library is automated using Integrated Library Management System (ILMS)

+Library Automation Systems are becoming integral part of academic libraries.
 Library is wifi enabled, barcoding is complete and remote access is provided through NLIST, DELNET and NDL.
-All the floors of the library are under constant surveillance with closed-circuit cameras. e-Granthalaya software e: The Institution has e-Granthalaya software from the current session. e-Granthalaya has following Modules: 1.
+All the floors of the library are under constant surveillance with closed-circuit cameras. e-Granthalaya software: The Institution has e-Granthalaya software from the current session. e-Granthalaya has following Modules: 1.
 Data Entry Modules 2.
 Web OPAC Module SOUL 2.0: Library is fully automated since 2007 using Software for University Libraries (SOUL) integrated library management software designed and developed by the INFLIBNET Centre based on requirements of college and university libraries, The SOUL 2.0 consists of the following modules.
-Acquisition, Catalogue, Circulation, OPAC, Serial Control Administration College has fully automated central library with more than 97000 books, Library is wifi enabled and has an e-Library for users with 50 computers connected through LAN.
+Acquisition, Catalogue, Circulation, OPAC, Serial Control Administration College has fully automated central library with more than 97000 books, Library is wifi enabled and has an e-Libraryfor users with 50 computers connected through LAN.
 As a college component of e-ShodhSindhu consortium, the institution has access NDL.
-Users can also have access to DELNET-Developing Library Network, New Delhi

-Reprographic facilities, Book Bank, previous year question papers are available for the users.
+Users can also have access to DELNET-Developing Library Network, New Delhi Reprographic facilities, Book Bank, previous year question papers are available for the users.

-File Description Documents

-Upload any additional information View File

-Paste link for additional information Nil

-4.2.2 - Institution has access to the A. Any 4 or more of the above
+File Description Documents Upload any additional information No File Uploaded Paste link for additional information Nil 4.2.2 - Institution has access to following: e-journals e-Shodhs Shodhganga Membership e-bo Databases Remote access to e- Sindhu ooks A. Any 4 or more of the above File Description Documents Details of subscriptions like e- journals, e-books, e- ShodhSindhu, Shodhganga membership View File Upload any additional information No File Uploaded